MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Tax-Credit-Adjustment.md

 > [!NOTE]
 > Business user can post GST Credit Adjustment Journal selecting nature of adjustment type as Credit Re-Availment and Permanent Reversal after posting GST Adjustment Journal for type 'Credit Reversal'.
 If the GST Credit Adjustment Journal is posted with 'Nature of Adjustment' as ‘Permanent Reversal’ then system will not consider these entries again for posting via adjustment type as ‘Credit Reversal’ or ‘Credit Re-Availment’.

-## GST credit adjustment for Reverse Charge transactions
+## GST credit adjustment for reverse charge transactions

 Credit Adjustment Journal functionality is also available for adjusting reverse charge transactions where GST Group Type is 'Service'.
 This functionality is designed to handle certain adjustments arising on selecting GST Credit Type incorrectly at the time of transaction.